Is Taking a Gap Year Worth It?

 Gap year: Solo or group?

 A common misconception about gap years is that students have to plan their own gap year.
 But that’s not the case: students can join gap year programs that include all the things they want to experience like international travel and learning new skills.
-With the aid of a structured gap year program, you can have the classic gap year experience while still preparing yourself to achieve future goals.

 Taking a Gap Year: Pros and Cons

-If you’re considering taking a gap year before starting college, here is some gap year advice to help you make an informed decision
+If you’re considering taking a gap year before starting college, here is some gap year advice to help you make an informed decision.

 Pros of Taking a Gap Year